Marino Law Logo

 Only surrogacy arrangements that are altruistic and non-commercial (with the exception of the payment of the birth mother’s reasonable medical expenses by the intended parent(s)) are legal in Queensland.

-The team at Marino Law hold considerable experience in negotiating and preparing surrogacy arrangements and representing either the intended parent(s) or birth parent(s) through the surrogacy process.
+Our Family Lawyers at Marino Law hold considerable experience in negotiating and preparing surrogacy arrangements and representing either the intended parent(s) or birth parent(s) through the surrogacy process.

 Legal Requirements